UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

 Simultaneous session:

-    - Kebnekaise: Jupyter, by BB
+    - Kebnekaise: er, by BB
-    - Rackham:  Interactive session and Jupyter, by RB
+    - Rackham:  Interactive session and er, by RB
     - LUNARC, by RP

 What is python?